data-tomic/mlops-zoomcamp/03-orchestration/Readme.md

-Of course.
-Here is a comprehensive `README.md` file written in English.
-It covers the project's goal, the rationale for choosing Prefect over its competitors, and a complete step-by-step guide for setting up and running the project in GitHub Codespaces.

-You can copy and paste the content below directly into your `README.md` file.

----

 # MLOps Orchestration: From Script to Production Pipeline

 This project demonstrates the process of converting a standalone machine learning model training script into a robust, automated, and observable MLOps pipeline using modern orchestration and experiment tracking tools.